-Judging from the tendencies in daily balances of the central government's giro account, central government's financial situation is in the position defined after August 1995.
-It should be noted, though, that the inter-monthly peaks attained in the first week of each month were much more distinct in the first quarter of 1996 than in the last quarter of 1995.
-Since there has not been any significant change in the short-term financing of occasional surpluses of expenditures over revenues in that period, above peaks should be interpreted as a sign of a well stuffed government piggy-bank.
-Indirectly, it indicates a somewhat higher level of real activity in the first quarter than expected.
+Judging from the daily balances on the central government's giro account, the central government's treasury is in the position defined after August 1995.
+Within-monthly peaks, attained in the first week of each month, were much more distinct in the first quarter of 1996 than in the last quarter of 1995, while in April the liquidity peak was significantly lower.
+This is not surprising given the seasonal imbalance between the flow of public revenues and expenditures.